Kirsten-Nancy/1_27DaysOfPython_BeginnerProjects/README.md

-Learning python by building 100 projects
+Learning Python by building 100 projects